Karl Wilhelm Diefenbach: Marriage and first revelation to prophetic reformer

-Diefenbach's legitimate wife bore him two more children: 1882 Stella, the star, and 1886 Lucidus, the shining one.
-The marriage was a martyrdom for both partners, but Magdalena died in 1890 and Diefenbach saw himself relieved of a burden saving him from filing for divorce.
+Diefenbach's legitimate wife bore him two more children: Stella, the star, in 1882, and Lucidus, the shining one, in 1886.
+The marriage was a martyrdom for both partners, but Magdalena died in 1890, and Diefenbach saw himself relieved of a burden, saving him from filing for divorce.

 Höllriegelskreuth commune

 In 1885, after the authorities had suppressed Diefenbach's public lectures, he withdrew from the conservative Munich to an abandoned quarry near Höllriegelskreuth in the Bavarian countryside.
 Here, he formed a small artists' commune called "Humanitas" that lived according to the teachings of Eduard Baltzer, Diefenbach's idol.
-But even here Diefenbach was never able to shake off the pressures of the state.
-The authorities observed suspiciously that the offspring played naked in the garden, that Diefenbach gave his third child only a vegetarian diet, not even dairy milk.
+But even here, Diefenbach was never able to shake off the pressures of the state.
+The authorities observed suspiciously that the offspring played naked in the garden and that Diefenbach gave his third child only a vegetarian diet, not even dairy milk.
 In addition, the painter was permanently in financial difficulties.
 The artistic breakthrough did not materialize: the public and the press were hardly interested in his paintings, only in his curious life.

-In the Höllriegelskreuth "Humanitas" commune, the young academic painter from Lübeck Hugo Höppener became Diefenbach's disciple and assistant.
+In the Höllriegelskreuth "Humanitas" commune, the young academic painter from Lübeck, Hugo Höppener, became Diefenbach's disciple and assistant.
 Diefenbach called him Fidus, which became Höppener's pseudonym.
 The German magazine Die Schönheit (The Beauty) from 1901 published works by Fidus, who became an icon of the Freikörperkultur (naturism) movement.

 In 1892, Diefenbach and his children were in Vienna, whilst his former student Fidus (Hugo Höppener) was house manager and fending off Diefenbach's creditors.
-In any case, he could not put off Diefenbach's creditors in the long run, they insisted on foreclosure, and Diefenbach was only able to save his property with partial or installment payments at the last minute.
+In any case, he could not put off Diefenbach's creditors in the long run; they insisted on foreclosure, and Diefenbach was only able to save his property with partial or installment payments at the last minute.